peakphp/framework/src/Config/README.md

 Create your own configuration loader and processor.

-Loader are mean to handle how we retrieve the file content and Processor are mean for how we handle the file content.

-To use you custom loader/processor:
+To use a custom loader/processor:

 ```php
 // example 1